meetshashank94/Meeting-App-ngx-Translate/README.md

 ## Development server

 Run `npm install` and then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Simple demo to translate a Meeting App using ngx-translate from https://www.npmjs.com/package/@ngx-translate/core